yash6810/Vyapar-AI/docs/Project Brief Munimji - AI-Powered.md

 Project Brief: Munimji - AI-Powered GST Business Assistant
 1. Project Overview
 Munimji is an interactive, single-page React application that serves as a functional prototype for an AI-powered financial assistant for Indian MSMEs.
 The core concept is to demonstrate how a user can manage their business finances (invoicing, expenses) through a simple, conversational interface that mimics WhatsApp.
-The application will feature a live integration with the OpenAI API, requiring users to input their own API key to activate the AI functionalities.
+The application will feature a live integration with the Google Gemini API, requiring users to input their own API key to activate the AI functionalities.

 2. Core Features
-API Key Validation: A dedicated UI section for users to enter and validate their OpenAI API key.
+API Key Validation: A dedicated UI section for users to enter and validate their Gemini API key (obtainable from Google AI Studio).
 The app's core features remain disabled until a valid key is provided.

 Conversational UI: A two-pane layout featuring a control panel and a simulated smartphone with a WhatsApp-like chat interface.

-AI-Powered Text Analysis: Use the OpenAI API (gpt-4o) to understand natural language commands for creating invoices, querying payments, and asking for help.
+AI-Powered Text Analysis: Use the Google Gemini API (gemini-1.5-flash) to understand natural language commands for creating invoices, querying payments, and asking for help.
 The AI should return structured JSON.

-AI-Powered Image Analysis: Use the OpenAI Vision API (gpt-4o) to analyze images of receipts, extract key information (vendor, amount, category), and return structured JSON.
+AI-Powered Image Analysis: Use the Google Gemini API (gemini-1.5-flash) to analyze images of receipts, extract key information (vendor, amount, category), and return structured JSON.

 Dynamic Chat Flow: The chat interface should display user messages, bot responses, image uploads, and a "typing" indicator to simulate a real conversation.